Personal statement structure | Advice for international students

 Contents:

-2. What does a personal statement structure look like?
+- What does a personal statement stucture look like?

-3. What do universities look for in a personal statement from an international student?
+- What do universities look for in a personal statement from a international student?

-6. Why you should apply to study at a UK university
+- Why you should apply to a UK university

 Why is a personal statement important to UK universities?

-A personal statement – or statement of purpose – is an essay included as part of your application to study at a university in the UK.
+A personal statement – or statement of purpose – forms part of your application to study at a university in the UK.
 It is your first opportunity to showcase your skills, ambition, and experience in your own words, and let the admissions staff know how suited you are to the course you’re applying to.

 What does a personal statement structure look like?

-As with most great stories, your personal statement has to consist of a beginning, a middle, and an end.
+For 2025 entry, your personal statement will take the form of an essay.
+As with most great stories, it needs to consist of a beginning, a middle, and an end.

 However, with a limit of 4,000 characters, you can’t get too descriptive or veer away from the point.
-Make sure your writing is succinct, informative, and stays on track, and your personal statement will shine.
+Make sure your writing is succinct, informative, and stays on track to make your personal statement shine.

-For a more detailed account, read our blog post on how to write a personal statement for university.
+For a more detailed guidance, read our blog post on how to write a personal statement for university.

 What do universities look for in a personal statement from an international student?